tazama-lf/docs/Guides/keycloak-operator.md

 The auth-service container runs independently and is configured via the `.env` file.
 Other Tazama services then call the auth-service endpoint (typically `http://auth-service:3020`) to validate tokens and check permissions.

-Official Keycloak documentation found [here](https://www.keycloak.org/docs/23.0.6/server_admin/index.html)
+Official KeyCloak documentation found [here](https://www.KeyCloak.org/docs/23.0.6/server_admin/index.html)

 ---